Configuration options for optimal network latency with SAP applications

 Proximity placement groups with SAP systems that use only Azure VMs

-In this section, we are going through the deployment architectures used so far and new recommendations
+In this section, we're going through the deployment architectures used so far and new recommendations

 Proximity placement groups with zonal deployments